sadari1/DLCV-Final-Project/README.md

 Score and Tabulate:

 3. score_results.ipynb, score_results_CW.ipynb
-    This should save to results/final_results.csv
+    This should save to results/final_results.csv and results_CW/final_results.csv respectively

     Should take a few seconds